openshift/openshift-origin-design/web-console/knikubevirt/wizard-import/wizard-import.md

 ### Selecting virtual machine

-When a vCenter instance is selected, The ‘Virtual Machine to import’ dropdown is available with all the available VMs.
+When a vCenter instance is selected, The ‘Virtual machine to import’ dropdown is available with all the available VMs.

 ![selecting virtual machine](img/selecting-virtual-machine.png)